Balancer chromosome

 Balancer chromosomes (or simply balancers) are a type of genetically engineered chromosome used in laboratory biology for the maintenance of recessive lethal (or sterile) mutations within living organisms without interference from natural selection.
-Since such mutations are viable only in heterozygotes, they cannot be stably maintained through successive generations and therefore continually lead to production of wild-type organisms, which can be prevented by replacing the homologous wild-type chromosome with a balancer.
+Since such mutations are viable only in heterozygotes, they cannot be stably maintained through successive generations and therefore continually lead to the production of wild-type organisms, which can be prevented by replacing the homologous wild-type chromosome with a balancer.
 In this capacity, balancers are crucial for genetics research on model organisms such as Drosophila melanogaster, the common fruit fly, for which stocks cannot be archived (e.g. frozen).
 They can also be used in forward genetics screens to specifically identify recessive lethal (or sterile) mutations.
 For that reason, balancers are also used in other model organisms, most notably the nematode worm Caenorhabditis elegans and the mouse.

 Typical balancer chromosomes are designed to (1) carry recessive lethal mutations themselves, eliminating homozygotes which do not carry the desired mutation; (2) suppress meiotic recombination with their homologs, which prevents de novo creation of wild-type chromosomes; and (3) carry dominant genetic markers, which can help identify rare recombinants and are useful for screening purposes.